 Bees normally clean their hives from moths, but sometimes they need extra help when the webs created by moths are too thick.

 To treat wax months simply spray your hive with a wax organic pest control agents.
-Here is a video of how to spray your hive for wax moths:

 Preserve stored honey by using a wax moth control canister.